fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_global.html.markdown

 * `av_affinity` - Affinity setting for AV scanning (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `wad_affinity` - Affinity setting for wad (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `ips_affinity` - Affinity setting for IPS (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx; allowed CPUs must be less than total number of IPS engine daemons).
-* `miglog_affinity` - Affinity setting for logging (64-bit hexadecimal value in the format of xxxxxxxxxxxxxxxx).
+* `miglog_affinity` - Affinity setting for logging.
+On FortiOS versions 6.2.0-7.2.3: 64-bit hexadecimal value in the format of xxxxxxxxxxxxxxxx.
+On FortiOS versions >= 7.2.4: hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx.
 * `syslog_affinity` - Affinity setting for syslog (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `url_filter_affinity` - URL filter CPU affinity.
 * `ndp_max_entry` - Maximum number of NDP table entries (set to 65,536 or higher; if set to 0, kernel holds 65,536 entries).
 * `br_fdb_max_entry` - Maximum number of bridge forwarding database (FDB) entries.
 * `max_route_cache_size` - Maximum number of IP route cache entries (0 - 2147483647).
+* `ipsec_qat_offload` - Enable/disable QAT offloading (Intel QuickAssist) for IPsec VPN traffic.
+QuickAssist can accelerate IPsec encryption and decryption.
+Valid values: `enable`, `disable`.
 * `ipsec_round_robin` - Enable/disable round-robin redistribution to multiple CPUs for IPsec VPN traffic.
 Valid values: `enable`, `disable`.
 * `ipsec_asic_offload` - Enable/disable ASIC offloading (hardware acceleration) for IPsec VPN traffic.
 Hardware acceleration can offload IPsec VPN sessions and accelerate encryption and decryption.
 Valid values: `enable`, `disable`.
 * `ipsec_soft_dec_async` - Enable/disable software decryption asynchronization (using multiple CPUs to do decryption) for IPsec VPN traffic.
 Valid values: `enable`, `disable`.